pdanyomiportfolio/alx-low_level_programming/0x00-hello_world/README.md

 Task 0.
 Write a script that runs a C file through the preprocessor and save the result iTask 0. nto another file.
+Task 1.
+Write a script that compiles a C file but does not link.